Shorzinator/CodeBrief/docs/tutorials/basic-usage.md

 Congratulations!
 You've learned:

-- ✅ How to generate project trees with `contextcraft tree`
+- ✅ How to generate project trees with `codebrief tree`
-- ✅ How to flatten code for LLM consumption with `contextcraft flatten`
+- ✅ How to flatten code for LLM consumption with `codebrief flatten`
-- ✅ How to analyze dependencies with `contextcraft deps`
+- ✅ How to analyze dependencies with `codebrief deps`
 - ✅ How to use `.llmignore` files for fine-grained control
-- ✅ How to configure ContextCraft via `pyproject.toml`
+- ✅ How to configure codebrief via `pyproject.toml`
 - ✅ How to create efficient workflows for different use cases
 - ✅ How to automate context generation with scripts